a hands-on, rhythm-centric event

 -

-YELI Ensemble
+Yeli Ensemble

 The YELI Ensemble is named after the word 'Yeli', also called Griot in French.
 A Yeli is a 'living archive' of West African people's traditions.
 It is someone who has learned their art form from the youngest age, initially from their parents and then from their community and different masters of the art form.